liady/es6-library-minimal/README.md

 > A boilerplate for a universal (Node, web, UMD) ES6 library.

-(If you need even lighter version - find it [here](https://github.com/liady/es6-lib-starter-light)).

 ## Quick usage
  1. Clone this repo.
  2. Change all relevant entries in `package.json` and `README.md`, so they match your new shiny library.